redeye-no/jdax/docs/architecture.md

 Key rule:

-> `Connector.context(name)` always returns the connection associated with the named unit of work.
+> `Connector.context(name)` always returns the context associated with the named unit of work.

 Example: